huaying/cognito-crawler/README.md

 `python crawler.py`

 Then it will download all the resume file into `data/` and create a file `candidates.json` which includes candidates' name / email / resume_name.

+`python crawler.py --download_only`

+If you already have candidates.json, this will download resume for you.